 Fiscal things that can go bump in the night

-From changes in the payor mix, to compliance issues and data breeches, don’t hide under the covers when fiscal challenges rear their ugly heads
+From changes in the payor mix to compliance issues and data breaches, don’t hide under the covers when fiscal challenges rear their ugly heads

 By Anthony W. Minge, EdD

 “From ghoulies and ghosties and long-leggedy beasties and things that go bump in the night, Good Lord, deliver us!” — Scottish saying